 - Try some gentle stretching exercises or yoga.
 Flexibility is a component of physical fitness.
 Stretching works the tension out of your muscles while not getting your pulse rate up too high.

 - Pray or meditate.
 If you pray, start by praying for yourself and then your friends and family.
 If you feel ready, mentally work on the heavy-duty issues we all face, like forgiving those who have slighted us and our character flaws.
 Pray for those who really could use some prayers.
 Spiritual reading, like the Bible or another work of wisdom, is another option.

 - Write a poem.

 - Pursue your hobby if you have one, and the stuff is available.

 - Read a book or magazine.
 Maybe there’s an old one around your place if you’re not reading one now.

 - Make a list of healthy meals you could eat at home.
 Then make a grocery shopping list.

-- Make what they call a bucket list, a list of things you’d like to do before you die.
+- Make what they call a bucket list of things you’d like to do before you die.
 Make far-reaching plans.
 Memento mori.

-Introspection has a bad name with some people.
-That’s because it can be an endless rathole of anxiety where it keeps you up all night long.
-It can, however, inform purposeful action which can help you out in the long run.
+Introspection has a bad name for some people.
+That’s because it can be an endless rathole of anxiety that keeps you up all night long.
+It can, however, inform purposeful action, which can help you live a better life in the long run.
 The key is being able to channel your energy into something productive.